Thrifinesma/Phobos/README.md

 - Fixed the bug when the mind control link was broken on vehicle-to-building deployment and it permanently changed owner
 - Ability to hide the unstable warning by specifying the build number after `-b=` as a command line arg. (for example, `-b=1` would hide the warning for build 1). **Please, test the features (especially online and edge cases) before disabling it, we can't test everything :)**
 - Customizable laser disk radius via `[WeaponType]->DiskLaser.Radius= (double)` (in voxels).
 Defaults to `38.2`, which is roughly the default radius used for vanilla saucer.
+- Fixed translucent blitters with a more precise algorithms (WIP)

 Building
 --------